Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Budget-Additive Combinatorial Auctions

-\end{lemma} \begin{proof} We prove a stronger result -- namely, for \emph{any} run of \cref{AlgoBAOff}, $w(M) \geq w(\Esafe \cap \Eplus)$.
+\begin{lemma} Let $M$ be the assignment obtained in a run of \Cref{AlgoBAOff}.
+Then, it holds that $ \EXP{w(M)} \geq \EXP{w(\Esafe \cap \Eplus)}.$ \end{lemma} \begin{proof} We prove a stronger result -- namely, for \emph{any} run of \Cref{AlgoBAOff}, $w(M) \geq w(\Esafe \cap \Eplus)$.
 Consider any edge $e=\{b,i\} \in \Eplus$ which is safe for buyer $b$.
 By construction of the set $\Eplus$, and since edges in $\Eprime$ are processed in decreasing order of weight, when $e$ is processed by the algorithm, it must be the case that either $e$ is added to $M$, or some other edge $e'=\{b',i\}\in\Eprime$ was already chosen incident to item $i$ before edge $e$ was processed during the online phase (since the algorithm only accepts items in the set $\Eprime$).
 We emphasize here that by definition and due to the weight-decreasing order, an edge $e=\{b,i\}\in \Eplus$ can \emph{never} be rejected because it exceeds the buyer's capacity $C_b$.
-Since $e$ is safe for buyer $b$ , and since \cref{AlgoBAOff} \emph{never} collects truncated rewards by construction , it must be the case that $r_{e'} > r_e$.
-Therefore, $e'$ cannot be safe for buyer $b'$, since the second condition \cref{def:safeBA} is violated by edge $e$.
-Hence, for any run of \cref{AlgoBAOff} for which $e$ is safe for buyer $b$, an element of weight at least $r_e$ is collected in $M$.
-By aggregating this result for all edges in $\Eplus$, we reach the desired result. \end{proof}
+Since $e$ is safe for buyer $b$, and since \Cref{AlgoBAOff} \emph{never} collects truncated rewards by construction, it must be the case that $r_{e'} > r_e$.
+Therefore, $e'$ cannot be safe for buyer $b'$, since the second condition \Cref{def:safeBA} is violated by edge $e$.
+Hence, for any run of \Cref{AlgoBAOff} for which $e$ is safe for buyer $b$, an element of weight at least $r_e$ is collected in $M$.
+By aggregating this result for all edges in $\Eplus$, we reach the desired result. \end{proof} We are ready for the main theorem in the budget-additive setting.